tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client in order of the client's preference (favorite choice first).
 Each cipher suite defines a key exchange algorithm, a record protection algorithm (including secret key length) and a PRF.
-The server will select a cipher suite or, if no acceptable choices are presented, return a handshake_failure alert and close the connection.
+The server will select a cipher suite or, if no acceptable choices are presented, return a "handshake_failure" alert and close the connection.
 If the list contains cipher suites the server does not recognize, support, or wish to use, the server MUST ignore those cipher suites, and process the remaining ones as usual.